 Closing reports at the end of each grant agreement

-At the end of each grant agreement approved under the Erasmus accreditation, the accredited organisation will submit a closing report about the delivered activities and targets.
+At the end of each grant agreement approved under the Erasmus accreditation, the accredited organisation will submit a final report about the delivered activities and targets, as specified in the applicable grant agreement.

 Accreditation progress reports